dspatil7768/Nagios-Slurm-Plugin/README.md

 # Nagios-Slurm-Plugin
-Nagios plugin for slurm monitoring in python
+Nagios plugin for slurm pending job status in python